 Preheat the oven to 400 F. Generously butter a medium soufflé dish.

-Heat the milk in a small saucepan just to the point that it begins to steam.
+Heat the milk in a small saucepan just to the point that it begins to steam, then set it aside.

 In the bowl of a mixer fitted with the whip attachment, beat the egg whites until quite light, fluffy and moderately firm.
 Add about one-quarter of the egg whites to the soufflé base and quickly fold them together.
 Fold in the remaining egg whites in two batches.

 Spoon the soufflé mixture into the prepared dish, smoothing the top.
 Bake the soufflé until well puffed, nicely browned and no longer jiggly in the center, about 30 minutes.

 Serve immediately, using two large spoons to scoop the soufflé onto individual plates.